 Causes of Ectopic Pregnancy

-It is difficult to find the exact cause of ectopic pregnancy in woman.
-It can occur if there is an infection or inflammation in the fallopian tube which may restrict the movement of the fertilised egg.
+It is difficult to find the exact cause of ectopic pregnancy in the woman.
+It can occur if there is an infection or inflammation in the fallopian tube which may restrict the movement of the fertilized egg.
 The other reasons include:

 - Birth defects

 - Sexually transmitted diseases